 This isn’t a definitive list by no means.
 (Although each are substantial issues of pain and conflict.)
-But as defeated strugglers we feel intimidated by leadership in the Church.
+But it’s strange, as defeated strugglers we often feel intimidated by leadership in the Church.
 We feel frustrated, and very much alone.
 This is a problem.

 Often rather than opening our brokenness up to our shepherds, we fabricate illusions of self-sufficiency and invulnerability.
-But we are still afraid deep down, and our weaknesses affect us profoundly.
+But we are still afraid deep down, and our weaknesses effect us profoundly.
 We are afraid of disclosure.
 We fear that some will find out who we really are inside.
 It seems everyone is hiding something; especially us.

 Some have heard (or misheard) that they are going to hell no matter what they do, and that they are truly lost and irrevocably separated from God.
 They need to know this is a lie, because when “we confess our sins, the blood of Jesus covers them ALL and cleanses us from ALL unrighteousness” (1 John 1:9).

 Many of us who struggle have an ugly and a twisted sense of our leaders in the Church.
 We get really strange whenever we meet them– a sort of a deep change comes over us when we shake hands with them after the service.
-Deep inside we can be afraid of the ‘man of God’ and think he is going to ‘see’ an unresolved sins in our lives and shame us publicly (see Joshua 7).
+Deep inside we can be afraid of the ‘man of God,’ and think he is going to ‘see’ the sin and weaknesses in our lives, and shame us publicly (see Joshua 7).

 Pastor, you should understand that some of us feel pretty much lost all the time, and afraid when we meet you.

-Typically, we avoid those who are sent to pastor us.
-As a result of our flaws and weaknesses we will separate from the Church.
+Typically, we pretend or even avoid those who are sent to pastor us.
+As a result of our flaws and weaknesses we want to separate ourselves from the Church.
 This reality is we feel like we don’t belong.
 We may feel like a hypocrite just coming to the service.
 We end up going out of duty or habit.
 That is a warning light of trouble.

 Often we try to live a life insulated from any outside intervention.
 We avoid people who could really help us.
 We are terribly sick, and need a pastor or elder to help us work through these things.
 Certainly that there is often a need for scriptural correction, but always in love– and even then with some tears.